Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 When Vesuvius erupted, it didn’t give anybody a chance to escape.

-However, it had been displaying signs of an impending doom for a long time.
+However, it had displayed signs of an impending doom for a long time.

-Sixteen years before the massive eruption – that is in 63 AD – a huge earthquake had shaken the region.
+Sixteen years before the massive eruption in 63 AD, a huge earthquake shook the region.
 However, the people of Pompeii didn’t take the hint.

 Instead of vacating the location, they went about rebuilding the town.

-Sixteen years later the town was still being rebuilt when the Mount Vesuvius volcano erupted again.
+Sixteen years later, when the Mount Vesuvius volcano erupted again, the town was rebuilt.

 10. No attempt was made to rebuild Pompeii